On General Principal Symmetric Ideals: Characterization of -generated symmetric ideals

-In \Cref{symmetric rep theory}, we will construct a representative for each isomorphism class and give the canonical decomposition of some classes of $KS_n$-modules, but for now we only need the canonical decomposition of $KS_n$ itself.
+In \Cref{symmetric rep theory}, we will give a standard representative for each isomorphism class and give the canonical decomposition of some classes of $k\S_n$-modules, but for now we only need the canonical decomposition of $k\S_n$ itself.